The Power to Make Things simple

-The exponential growth of science, technology and communication, floods us with complexity and load of informations beyond the individual mind's capacity to comprehend.
-Complication, abstraction, specialisation, like most unfamiliar things we do not understand, cause uncertainty, insecurity and a sense of incompetence: Normal people, as I found, are lost in complication, distracted by diversity, startled by newness.
+The exponential growth of science, technology and communication, floods us with complexity and loads of information far beyond the individual mind's capacity to embrace or check.
+Complication, abstraction, specialisation, like most unfamiliar things we do not understand, cause overload, uncertainty, insecurity and - worst - a sense of incompetence: Normal people, as I found, are lost in complication, distracted by diversity, startled by newness.
 They hate to decide - particularly among many choices - and are anxious to be exposed when they do not grasp.

-"Simplicity" makes one feel in control, apt to judge and to act; "plain" things are seen as elegant, obvious, transparent, reality itself; plainness gives a sense of natural comprehension.
+A sense of "simplicity" opposed to this, makes one feel in control, apt to judge and to act; "plain" things are seen as elegant, obvious, transparent, reality itself; plainness gives a sense of natural comprehension.
 What you understood, you own.
 Or at least you trust.
-This sense of understanding is a certifying bridge between that tiny but reassuring personal experience we have of the close, verifiable with our senses and all the rest of our reference about the World - that immensity of other people's knowledge which we learned, whose sources are distant or inaccessible, so that we know it exclusively by trust in the witnessing communication by others.
+Judging oneself in command of understanding is a personal certifying bridge between that tiny but reassuring bubble of personal experience we have of the close, verifiable with our senses and all the rest of our reference about the World - that immensity of indirect, multitudes of knowledge interpreted by other people, which we learned from others, whose sources are distant or inaccessible, so that we obtain it exclusively by trust in the witnessing communication by others.

-The one able to translate alien complexity into credible simplicity has therefore power.
+The one able to translate alien complexity into credible familiar simplicity has therefore power.
 And influence.
-And responsibility.
+And the responsibility of good faith.

 When you represent things in understandable form, that is, in the universal language of common sense, you diminish uncertainty; this is the magic wand of the wise, provided it is not left to charismatic tyrants, populists, false prophets, illuminated ideologists, unscrupulous salespeople and other liars gifted to use and abuse the vulnerability of common sense.

 Like all powerful tools, making things simple carries danger